 One sample analyzed by the USDA contained 6 milligrams of magnesium in a 100-milliliter serving of coconut water.
 Magnesium has many functions in the body, including making protein, regulating blood sugar and blood pressure levels, and managing muscle and nerve function.

 Failure to get enough magnesium for an extended amount of time can result in a magnesium deficiency.
 When the body has a magnesium deficiency, symptoms such as nausea, weakness, and fatigue can occur.
 Excess magnesium is excreted through urine, so too much magnesium is not a concern.

 Coconut water contains important electrolytes that help your body function.

 You can find the following nutrients in coconut water:

 Nutrients Per Serving

-A 100 milliliter (3.4 ounce) serving of coconut water contains:
+A 1-cup (250 milliliters) serving of unsweetened coconut water contains:

 Consuming coconut water is considered low-risk, but if you have health conditions that require limiting potassium, sodium, or caloric intake, then coconut water may not be the right beverage for you.